ststeiger/PdfSharpCore/docs/PdfSharpCore/samples/WorkOnPdfObjects.md

 // Read document into memory for modification PdfDocument document = PdfReader.Open(filename);

-// The current version of PDFsharpCore doesn't support the concept of
+// The current version of PdfSharpCore doesn't support the concept of
 // 'actions'.
 Actions will come in a future version, but if you need them
 // now, you can have them 'handmade'.
 //